I was not one of those people who loved kale—until I found new ways to introduce my taste buds to this flavorful, versatile green.

 - Zest of 1 lemon

-- 2 tablespoons (5 g) chopped fresh basil
+- 2 tablespoons chopped fresh basil 5 g

-In a small skillet over medium heat, heat the oil and add the kale.
+- In a small skillet over medium heat, heat the oil and add the kale.
 Heat the kale until it has wilted down but still is vibrantly green, 3 to 4 minutes.

-Using a stand mixer with the dough hook attachment, combine the nutmeg, ⅔ cup (65 g) of the cheese, both flours, and salt.
+- Using a stand mixer with the dough hook attachment, combine the nutmeg, ⅔ cup (65 g) of the cheese, both flours, and salt.
 If you don’t have a stand mixer, combine these ingredients by hand in a large bowl.
 Add the egg and lemon zest and mix on low speed.
 Slowly add the yeast mixture, along with the cooked kale and basil.
 Knead for about 5 minutes on medium speed, or until the dough releases from the sides of the bowl and forms a ball in the center.